pblottiere/pblottiere.github.io/foss/index.md

 field around the world.

-In particular I’ve been a core committer for several years for QGIS, a major open-source GIS project with over 300 contributors, thousands of active users worldwide, and continuous development through regular updates and a vibrant community.
+In particular I’ve been a core committer for several years for QGIS, a major open-source GIS project with over 300 contributors and thousands of active users worldwide.
 I'm also part of the voting community, where I help make decisions about the project's direction.

 # Projects